Divide, Interact, Sample: The Two-System Paradigm: Introduction

 \section{Introduction}

-Sampling from high-dimensional probability distributions is pivotal in modern Bayesian statistics \cite{Richardson2011, vandeSchoot2021, Zhang2024}.
+Sampling from high-dimensional probability distributions is pivotal in modern Bayesian statistics \citep{Richardson2011, vandeSchoot2021, Zhang2024}.
 Analytical formulas for moments or normalizing constants are often infeasible to derive or compute directly in such settings.
-Monte Carlo sampling provides a practical alternative: by drawing representative samples, one can approximate the expectation of a posterior while incorporating prior information, and also quantify uncertainty via posterior intervals \cite{Gelman2013, Jaynes2003}.
+Monte Carlo sampling provides a practical alternative: by drawing representative samples, one can approximate the expectation of a posterior while incorporating prior information, and also quantify uncertainty via posterior intervals \citep{Jaynes2003, Gelman2013}.

 Two broad classes of MCMC algorithms are widely used: (i) \textit{Discrete-time} methods based on the Metropolis-Hastings algorithm, and (ii) \textit{Continuous-time} methods defined by Langevin-type stochastic differential equations (SDEs).
-Both approaches yield Markov chains with the desired target distribution as their stationary distribution.
+Both approaches yield Markov chains whose stationary distribution is the desired target distribution.
 The increasing availability of parallel computing has made it practical to run multiple chains simultaneously, which in turn has spurred the development of ensemble-based methods that leverage interactions among chains to improve convergence.

-Modern sampling strategies often adapt their proposal mechanism using either information from other chains or from the chain's own history: \textit{Ensemble-chain samplers} update each chain using statistics computed from a subset of the other chains. \textit{Mean-field samplers} extend this idea to the infinite-particle regime, letting each particle use information from the entire ensemble.
-These methods only converge to the target distribution as the number of particles approaches infinity. \textit{Adaptive samplers} use a single chain and adjust its proposal parameters on the fly based on the chain's past samples (e.g., continually tuning the proposal covariance based on a running estimate).
+Modern sampling strategies often adapt their proposal mechanism using either information from other chains or from the chain's own history: \daniel{\textit{Mean-field samplers} let each particle use information from the entire ensemble's empirical distribution; this scheme has $\rho$ as its invariant distribution only in the infinite-particle limit. \textit{Ensemble-chain samplers} approximate this idea at finite $N$ using statistics computed from a subset of the other chains; existing constructions either inherit the same $N\to\infty$ requirement or restore finite-$N$ invariance only at $\mathcal{O}(N)$ extra cost per step \citep{nusken2019, inigo_2020}.} \textit{Adaptive samplers} use a single chain and adjust its proposal parameters on the fly based on the chain's past samples (e.g., continually tuning the proposal covariance based on a running estimate).
 This adaptation breaks the Markov property, but convergence to the target can still be established under suitable conditions.